qiime2/provenance-lib/README.md

 ## Additional documentation
 - [A tutorial](https://forum.qiime2.org/t/provenance-replay-alpha-release-and-tutorial/23279) is available on the QIIME 2 forum.
 - A video walkthrough is available on the [QIIME 2 YouTube channel](https://youtu.be/KMsacdbQ8hA).
-- This tool can be found on the [QIIME 2 Library](https://library.qiime2.org/plugins/provenance-lib/43/)

 ## Questions/User Support?
 Please raise user support questions on the [QIIME 2 Forum](https://forum.qiime2.org/).